 The Soros Equality Fellowship seeks to support individual leaders influencing and transforming the racial justice field.
 We understand the unique role an individual can play in rejecting old paradigms and presenting a new vision for the United States we hope to become.
 We invite applicants to be bold, innovative, and audacious in their submissions.
 The aim of the Fellowship is to be flexible and open—a space to incubate new ideas, promote risk-taking, and develop different ways of thinking that challenge and expand our existing assumptions.
 A successful project should identify a challenge and propose a critical intervention that will meaningfully address the systems that reinforce inequities and discrimination in the United States.

-We are living in unprecedented times in the United States, where the issues of inequality have created a new racial reckoning to address issues of injustice.
+We are living in unprecedented times in the United States.
 As such, we believe this year’s cohort should consider their project within the current social and political moment.
 We know toxic narratives, racialized anxiety, economic insecurity, and an ongoing health pandemic have reinforced divisions and the systems that perpetuate inequities.
 It is in this context that we ask applicants to place their project and explain how and why their project is necessary to counter these threats and move toward a more inclusive multiracial democracy.

 Fellowship Term and Time Commitment

 Applicants must be able to devote at least 35 hours per week to the project if awarded a Fellowship; and the project must be the applicant’s only full-time work during the course of the Fellowship.

 Projects Based Outside the United States

 Applicants may be based outside the United States, provided their work directly pertains to a U.S. racial justice issue and is able to demonstrate a proficiency in spoken and written English.